Swapnilchavan13/Espn_crickinfo-clone/README.md

 #ESPNcricinfo
 ESPN cricinfo is a sports news website exclusively for the game of cricket.
 The site features news, articles, live coverage of cricket matches, and StatsGuru, a database of historical matches and players from the 18th century to the present.
 <br>
-I worked on this project during unit-3 construct week at Masai School with the help of other five team members.
+I worked on this project during unit-3 construct week at Masai School with the help of other four team members.

 ## Tech stack used in this project